QueryPie development #8: Background on Front-end Developing

 Problem 1.
 Complexity of Adding and Changing Features

-For simple applications, it is often effective to create components (like Search Toolbar and Contents as shown in the image above).
-If the component is bundled with features that are expected to be user actions, it can easily configure a high-completion screen when making a new screen in application, or making a new application.
-This can be done by pasting the code, transferring or importing inputs to the component, and aligning the event handler that occurs within the component.
+It is often useful for simple applications to create components (like Search Toolbar and Contents, as shown in the image above).
+If the component is bundled with features that are expected to be user actions, it can easily configure a high-completion screen when making a new screen in the application or making a new application.
+This can be done by pasting the code, transferring or importing inputs to the component, and aligning the event handler within the component.